The Meaning of Love (album)

-The Meaning of Love is the debut studio album by Scottish singer Michelle McManus.
-Released on 16 February 2004 by BMG, it debuted at number one on the national albums chart in her native Scotland and number three on the UK Albums Chart.
+The Meaning of Love is the debut studio album by Scottish singer Michelle McManus, released on 16 February 2004 via BMG, 19 and S. The album was supported by the release of its lead single, "All This Time", which was released in January 2004.
+A commercial success, it debuted atop the singles charts in both the United Kingdom and her native Scotland, spending three weeks atop the charts and subsequently becoming Silver certified by the British Phonographic Industry (BPI).
+McManus became the first Scottish female recording artist to have a debut single enter the singles charts in the United Kingdom and number one.

+Following the albums release in February 2004, it was supported by a second and final single, the albums title track.
+It failed to match the prominence experienced by "All This Time", and was a moderate success in both the United Kingdom and Ireland, whilst in Scotland, it debuted at number seven and spent five weeks within the Scottish Singles Charts Top 100.
+The album was a commercial success, particularly in her native Scotland where it debuted at number one on the national albums chart.
+In the United Kingdom, it achieved similar commercial prominence, debuting at number three on the UK Albums Chart, whilst it stalled in Ireland, reaching a peak of number sixty-four.

 It was initially certified Silver by the British Phonographic Industry (BPI) in the United Kingdom on 2 April 2004, before being awarded Gold certification by the BPI on the same day, indicating sales in excess of 100,000 copies.
 The album spawned the release of two singles – "All This Time" (5 January 2004) and the title track (5 April 2004).

 Background

 McManus was announced as the winner of Pop Idol series 2 on 20 December 2003, and was widely criticised by Pop Idol judge Pete Waterman, who described the prospects of McManus becoming a pop star as a "joke".
 Waterman infamously walked off the judging panel during the broadcast of McManus being announced as the series winner on 20 December 2003.
 Following her win on the second season of Pop Idol, McManus was signed to the Sony BMG record label, and going under the single name Michelle, her debut single "All This Time" was released on 5 January 2004.
 The song went straight to number one on the UK Singles Chart, and stayed there for three weeks; it spent eleven weeks inside the UK Top 100.
 McManus is the first Scottish female to debut at the top of the UK Singles Chart.
 In Ireland, the song debuted at Number 5 before rising to 2.